paulskrzypczyk/qm-lecturenotes-new/04-energy.md

     affiliations:
 ---

 In this Chapter we will consider now the final important physical property of a particle we will study in this unit — the energy.
-Not only is this one of the most important physical properties in nature, due to its **conservation law**, it is central to the **time evolution** in quantum mechanics, as we will begin investigating in the next chapter.
+Not only is this one of the most important physical properties in nature, due to its **conservation law**, it is central to the **time evolution** in quantum mechanics, as we will begin investigating in the next [Chapter](04-energy).

-We will reintroduce the **Hamiltonian operator** (the total-energy operator), in the context of mechanics, its associated **eigenvalue equation** and discuss the important notion of **bound** and **non-bound** states, and their distinct description within quantum mechanics.
+We will reintroduce the **Hamiltonian operator** (the total-energy operator), in the context of mechanics, its associated **eigenvalue equation**, and discuss the important notion of **bound** and **non-bound** states, and their distinct description within quantum mechanics.

 ## The Hamiltonian